Trading Forex with Futures

 As for “trading with the big boys,” let’s investigate whether the claims of the spot brokerage industry stand up to scrutiny.
 First, is it really possible that you are being allowed onto the same playing field as Citibank, JPMorgan Chase, Deutsche Bank, Barclays, and the other powerhouses of FX trading?

-So what if you pay four points?
+So, what if you pay four points?
 Four points is $40, about double what you would pay as a straight commission to a futures broker.
 Moreover, it may be more than that.
-The farther away you are from the real wholesalers, the market-making banks, the more points you can expect to have added to the prices you see.
+The farther away you are from the real wholesalers and the market-making banks, the more points you can expect to have added to the prices you see.

 Some spot brokers do indeed offer you the same spot prices as seen to be on the “professional” trading quote screen, but beware – these prices are already marked up by the big banks in the first place.
-From the point of view of the real professional trading banks, any retail broker is not an equal party.
-It is a customer, not a fellow-market-maker, and it gets a mark-up.
+From the point of view of real professional trading banks, any retail broker is not an equal party.
+It is a customer, not a fellow market maker, and it gets a mark-up.

 To an experienced trader in either the spot or futures market, spot retail brokers’ claims that the little guy can trade in the same game as the big players is offensive.
-The spot market is tiered and the retail trader is the bottom tier.
+The spot market is tiered, and the retail trader is in the bottom tier.
 To anyone with a grain of experience, the claim is patently not true — it is marketing hype.
 Note that the US spot retail brokers are regulated by the Commodity Futures Trading Commission, which disallows exaggerated sales pitches.
-Evidently the CFTC is not offended by the claim that the retail traders is playing on the same field as the big boys.
+Evidently, the CFTC is not offended by the claim that the retail traders are playing on the same field as the big boys.

 The Cost of Carry